 Old friends Ward and Phillip both become smitten with Phillip's mother's attractive young secretary Stella.
 But Stella marries Phillip and stands by him as his behavior becomes more and ...
 See full summary »

-On the death of her mother, the vivacious Clio Dulaine returns from Paris to her childhood home in New Orleans to seek revenge for the humiliation her mother suffered there from her father's wife's family.
-She also plans to marry a rich man to attain the status and respectability her mother never had, but falls for Texas gambler Clint Maroon instead.
+On the death of her mother, the vivacious Clio Dulaine (Ingrid Bergman) returns from Paris, France to her childhood home in New Orleans, Louisiana to seek revenge for the humiliation her mother suffered there from her father's wife's family.
+She also plans to marry a rich man to attain the status and respectability her mother never had, but falls for Texas gambler Colonel Clint Maroon (Gary Cooper) instead.
 When he leaves New Orleans for the horse racing season at Saratoga Springs, she follows him there to seek her fortune - or someone else's.Written by

 Joyce Bradsher <email@example.com>

 25 of 35 people found this review helpful.

 Was this review helpful to you?